 The Hotshot Fitness Hiking System

 The best way to improve how fast you move up the mountain is to get on a mountain and start walking up.
 That’s not always possible of course.
 But if you’re training for the fire season, you should be wearing a pack 2-3x a week and doing everything you can to get your boots on a trail.
-There’s no question about it – hotshots are professional hikers.
+You can get the gear you need from outlets like Teton Sports or others, but there’s no question about it – hotshots are professional hikers.
 So you better train for it.